fatih/vim-go-tutorial/README.md

 }
 ```

-In `insert` mode, type `json` and hit enter.
+In `insert` mode, type `json` and hit tab.
 You'll see that it'll be
 automatically expanded to valid field tag.
 The field name is converted
 automatically to a lowercase and put there for you.
 You should now see the
 following: